 Mozzarella-Stuffed Pork Meatballs

 If you’ve liked my BAKED PORK CHOPS AND ONION GRAVY or any other recipe on the blog, then don’t forget to rate the recipe and let me know how you got on in the comments below, I love hearing from you!
 You can also FOLLOW ME on FACEBOOK, and PINTEREST to see more delicious food and what I’m getting up to.

 Baked Pork Chops with Onion Gravy

 - 1 onion

-Add the flour, give it a good stir, then pour in the broth, and whisk until it thickens into a sauce.
+- Add the sugar and flour, give it a good stir, then pour in the broth, and whisk until it thickens into a sauce.